Waste management strategy

-Despite all efforts to use resources efficiently and minimize waste generation, Infineon still produces waste that cannot be avoided and therefore, our subsequent objective is to ensure that the remaining waste is properly and efficiently disposed.
+Our waste is partly coming from production and construction activities.
+Despite all efforts to use resources efficiently and minimize waste generation, Infineon still produces waste that cannot be avoided.
+Therefore, our subsequent objective is to ensure that the remaining waste is disposed properly and efficiently by professional waste disposal companies.

 Nowadays, there are several methods, technically and economically feasible, of treating waste before its final disposal.
 In this regard, Infineon prefers the recovery methods prior to direct disposal at landfills.
-Among the different recovery methods, recycling is the ecologically most effective one as this option also benefit the overall CO2 emission that are released during disposal phase.
+Among the different recovery methods, recycling is the ecologically most effective.

 For this reason, waste is collected separately wherever possible at the point where it is produced.
-Some materials such as the solvent cyclopentanone are recycled, either internally or externally, whenever economically and ecologically feasible, and can therefore be re-used in the production process
+Some materials such as solvents are recycled, either internally or externally, whenever economically and ecologically feasible, and can therefore be re-used in the production process.

 The main aspect of our sustainable waste management is naturally the avoidance of waste.
 Infineon requires solvents in its manufacturing.
 After use, these can, if technically and economically feasible, be purified to such an extent by distillation that they can be reused as solvents.
 On the one hand, this reduces the purchase of new goods and, on the other, it reduces the waste generated.

 Infineon uses redestillation to successfully externally recycle the solvents propylene glycol monomethyl ether acetate (PGMEA), cyclopentanone, N-methyl-pyrrolidone (NMP) as well as dimethyl formamide (DMF).
 As an example, in the 2020 fiscal year, 399.01 tons of the solvent PGMEA was recovered externally by distillation of waste containing PGMEA and reused in manufacturing.